Period Talk: PMS & period pain - can we even see it as a positive thing?

 CBD as medium for relief.
 I have had very good experiences with CBD drops for mild to moderate pain.
 You have to test the dosage for yourself, it is individual.
 The CBD drops from the drugstore are usually not dosed high enough for pain therapy purposes.
 I would therefore advise you to seek advice from a CBD store or ask various suppliers online.
 Important here: The quality of the oil should be as high as possible, free from additives and preferably from controlled organic cultivation.
 There are some brands that source the hemp plants for their CBD oil from Switzerland and Germany, which of course also has an ecological advantage.

-The classics: hot water bottle, embryonic position, burying between blankets and pillows and waiting for the CBD or the painkiller Treat.
+The classics: hot water bottle, fetal position, burying yourself between blankets and pillows and waiting for the CBD or painkiller Treat.

 Despite everything, it sometimes happens that the pain prevails and nothing really helps.
 I can't eat because everything hurts so much that I feel slightly nauseous.
 On such days, the only thing that helps me is distraction.
 I turn on an interesting podcast, browse through the streaming providers and end up watching an exciting action movie.